ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 * Issue identification - Potential issues are highlighted with upgrading and patching Windows by analysing captured data from Microsoft clients and organisational data.
 Potential mitigations can then be recommended
 * Configuration Manager integration - Extends the on-premises infrastructure by allowing data to be analysed in order to assist in the deployment and management of Windows devices

-Table 122 Additional Desktop Analytics Design Decisions for hybrid implementations
+Desktop Analytics Design Decisions for hybrid implementations

 Decision Point | Design Decision | Justification
 --- | --- | ---